 \section{Conclusion and discussion}

 We have studied the counterflow and coflow instabilities in miscible binary superfluids.
-The former one is general in two-component fluid systems, while the latter instability is only presented in non-Galilean invariant systems, such as dissipative systems.
+The former is generic in two-component fluid systems, while the latter is only present in non-Galilean invariant systems, such as dissipative systems.
 We first developed a hydrodynamic framework for binary superfluids in Section~\ref{sec_hydro}.
-Based in the local thermodynamic stability and positivity of entropy production, we have shown that binary superfluids become linearly dynamically unstable whenever the matrix of static susceptibility $\chi_{AB}$ is no longer positive definite.
+Based on the local thermodynamic stability and positivity of entropy production, we have shown that the hydrodynamic theory of binary superfluids becomes linearly dynamically unstable whenever the matrix of static susceptibility $\chi_{AB}$ is no longer positive definite.

-We have demonstrated that the dynamical counterflow instability found from GPEs is essentially captured by our criterion and thus this instability is of thermodynamic origin.
+We have demonstrated that the dynamical counterflow instability found from GPEs is reproduced by our criterion, which provides a macroscopic origin for it.
 In the framework of GPE, there is no coflow instability in an isolated uniform system because of Galilean invariance.
-In contrast to GPE, the holographic superfluids describes strongly coupled superfluids at finite temperature and dissipation.
-We found rich dynamics from the holographic miscible binary superfluids.
+In contrast to GPE, the holographic superfluids describe strongly-coupled, dissipative superfluids at finite temperature.
+We found holographic miscible binary superfluids feature rich dynamics.

-From linear analysis, we have found that for both counterflow and coflow cases, dynamical instability only occurs above some critical superfluid velocity, see \emph{e.g.} Figures~\ref{v1v2} and~\ref{v1v2_2}.
-It first occurs in sound mode for the counterflow case, while in dissipative mode for coflow case.
-As the superfluid velocity further increases, another critical velocity shows for each case.
-For the counterflow case, the presence of the additional critical velocity is due to order competing mechanism between the two components.
+Linear analysis reveals that for both the counterflow and coflow cases, a dynamical instability only occurs above some critical superfluid velocity, see \emph{e.g.} Figures~\ref{v1v2} and~\ref{v1v2_2}.
+For the counterflow case, it first arises as a sound mode crosses to the upper half complex frequency plane, while for the coflow case it is a diffusive mode.
+As the superfluid velocity is further increased, another critical velocity shows for each case.
+For the counterflow case, this is due to phase competition.
 Above the second critical velocity, free energy of the counterflow binary superfluid phase is higher than that of single component phase, therefore the binary superfluid phase becomes less thermodynamically favored.
 In accordance, the unstable mode above the second critical velocity becomes the gapped mode, which is unstable even at zero wave number, signaling a global instability.
-For coflow case, the second critical velocity corresponds to Landau critical velocity in single component superfluids.
+For the coflow case, the second critical velocity corresponds to the Landau critical velocity in single component superfluids.
 Above this critical velocity, one of the sound modes also becomes unstable.
-Nevertheless, the unstable dissipative mode always dominates the instability.
+Nevertheless, the unstable diffusive mode always dominates the instability.